OasisLMF/OasisPiWind/README.md

 ## Request Format

-The request is in CSV or JSON format, and can be compressed or uncompressed.
+The request is in CSV format, and can be compressed or uncompressed.

 For CSV set the Content-Type header to 'text/csv; charset=utf-8'.
-For JSON set the Content-Type header to 'application/json; charset=utf-8'.

 For zipped date set Content-Encoding header to 'gzip'.

 ### CSV